-Recall that the revelation principle fails for level-k traders, so that if Lk-incentive-compatibility is not required, it might be beneficial to allow direct mechanisms that are not Lk-incentive-compatible.
+Recall that if Lk-incentive-compatibility is not required, it might be beneficial to use a non-Lk-incentive-compatible direct mechanism.

 "Lk-incentive-efficient" now refers to a mechanism that cannot be improved upon by any feasible direct mechanism for Lk traders.